LeeDisley/UniWeb/readme.md

 This Website was created to fulfill part of my Web Design assignment.
 This was my first experience of using PHP, Bootstrap, HTML, CSS and a framework (Codeigniter), and I had to learn all these before progressing.

+The assignment was to create a video upload and commenting system for tutors to use to share videos of their lectures, and share knowledge and opinions on them.

 The assignment scored 66 out of 100 (66%), which along with the first assignment (the SRS at 57%) which comes to 61.5% overall (or 2:1)

 It was developed on a Windows PC, and my next steps include getting to grips with a Linux system for future web development.